We are continuing our meditations about the supernatural works of Jesus. Today we look at the raising of a little girl from death:

 49While Jesus was still speaking, someone came from the house of Jairus, the synagogue leader.
 “Your daughter is dead,” he said.
 “Don’t bother the teacher anymore” 50Hearing this, Jesus said to Jairus, “Don’t be afraid; just believe, and she will be healed.”
 51When he arrived at the house of Jairus, he did not let anyone go in with him except Peter, John and James, and the child’s father and mother.
 52Meanwhile, all the people were wailing and mourning for her.
 “Stop wailing,” Jesus said.
 “She is not dead but asleep.”
 53They laughed at him, knowing that she was dead.
 54But he took her by the hand and said, “My child, get up!”
 55Her spirit returned, and at once she stood up.
 Then Jesus told them to give her something to eat.
 56Her parents were astonished, but he ordered them not to tell anyone what had happened (Luke 8:49-56).

 Jesus said to Jairus, the synagogue leader, “Don’t be afraid; just believe, and she will be healed” (v.
 50).
-When they got to his home, the professional mourners were already there crying and wailing at the death of the child.
+When they got to his home, the professional mourners were already there crying and wailing at the child's death.
 The Lord said to them, “Stop wailing,” “She is not dead but asleep.”
 53They laughed at him, knowing that she was dead” (vs. 52-53).
-The Greek word translated as laughed in verse 24, is a scornful belly laugh of ridicule at the words of Jesus.
+The Greek word translated as laughed in verse 53 describes a scornful belly laugh of ridicule at the words of Jesus.
 They were no beginners at funerals.
-They knew she was not asleep, and that this was no coma.
+They knew she was not asleep and that this was no coma.
 What did Jesus mean by saying that Jairus’ daughter was sleeping?
-Those who are of the household of faith in Christ never die.
-Our body may be put in the ground, but we are very much alive at the point of departure from the body.
-Let’s talk a little about what happens upon death.
+The Scriptures clearly show that those of the household of faith in Christ never die.
+They may put our bodies in the ground, but believers in Christ are very much alive at the point of departure from the body.
+Let's talk a little about what happens upon death:

-Some believe that, when a Christian dies, his soul sleeps, and he is unconscious until Christ comes for him or her at the resurrection.
+Some believe that when a Christian dies, his soul sleeps, unconscious, until Christ comes for them at the resurrection.
 The Bible does have a few passages where Jesus talked about death for a Christian as “sleep.”
 Here’s one of them:

 11After he had said this, he went on to tell them, "Our friend Lazarus has fallen asleep; but I am going there to wake him up."
 12His disciples replied, "Lord, if he sleeps, he will get better."
 13Jesus had been speaking of his death, but his disciples thought he meant natural sleep (John 11:11-13).